SunThunderz/Portfolio/README.md

 - **Contact Form**: Allows visitors to send messages.
 - **Dark Mode Toggle**: Switches between light and dark themes.
 - **Dynamic Date**: Displays the current date in the footer.
+- **Projects Gallery**: A slideshow showcasing the projects created.

 ## Instructions to Run the Project